 National Geographic and NASA have agreed that my apartment is the 3rd coldest place on earth.

 In case you don’t know, I live in Bulgaria.
 Where winters are HARD for a Mediterranean soul like mine.

 But whoever built my apartment didn’t quite understand what isolation is.
-So yeah, I don’t live in the most eco-friendly home.
-BUT I found ways to save energy by not going crazy with the heating during the winter.
+So yeah, I don’t live in the most eco-friendly home, but I found ways to save energy by taking advantage of the sunny hours of the day and not going crazy with the heating during the winter.